“Nowadays, there is more regulation over toy guns than real ones.”

 Booker’s plan also includes other more commonly-proposed action items like universal background checks, closing the “boyfriend loophole” and “bringing the fight to the NRA.”

 Booker also wants a ban on “assault weapons” and says citizens would have a “reasonable period of time to turn them in” to the government.
-He is not clear, however, on what he would do to gun owners who refuse to do so.
+In subsequent interviews, he confirmed that he supports gun confiscation under the guise of a “mandatory buyback” program.

 Sen. Kamala Harris has said she also supports an assault weapons ban and she vowed that, as president, she would use her executive power to impose some gun restrictions.